A quick Sardinia travel guide to help you with planning unforgettable Italian adventure.

 Another great month for traveling to Sardinia is also September, when the crowds are long gone, but the sea is still warm enough for swimming.

-No matter when you choose or how you choose to visit Sardinia, you will like it for sure.
+This Sardinia travel guide was written after our overland trip, but no matter when you choose or how you choose to visit Sardinia, you will not be disappointed.
 It offers everything you are looking for – from top notch tourist resorts to wilderness nature and secluded places, which you will have all to yourself.